CLUB History

 3. to encourage social and community activities among the members.

-The beginnings of the A.C.T.
-Branch
+The beginnings of the ACT Club

 The association of Rolls-Royce cars within Canberra is long standing.
 The visits of early Silver Ghosts to Duntroon House before the First World War are recorded and many more of the cars were used for offcial functions during the inter-war period, particularly with Vice-Regal and Royal visit duties.